kera-cudmore/seaside-sewing/README.md

 12. Log into the Heroku CLI in the terminal and then run the following command to disable collectstatic.
 This command tells Heroku not to collect static files when we deploy:

     ```bash
-    heroku config:set DISABLE_COLLECTSTATIC=1 --app {heroku app name here}
+    heroku config:set DISABLE_COLLECTSTATIC=1 --app heroku-app-name-here
     ```

-13. We will also need to add the heroku app and localhost (which will allow gitpod to still work) to ALLOWED_HOSTS = [] in settings.py:
+13. We will also need to add the Heroku app and localhost (which will allow gitpod to still work) to ALLOWED_HOSTS = [] in settings.py:

     ```python
     ALLOWED_HOSTS = ['{heroku deployed site URL here}', 'localhost' ]